TestJP02/jweb-cms/README.md

 # Sited CMS

-A modern developer friendly Java 10 based on JAX-RS, Guice style DI, Bean Validation, JPA and React.
+A developer friendly Java CMS based on JAX-RS, Guice style DI, Bean Validation, JPA and React.

 - Provides a light framework for JAX-RS modules.
 - A new Java template engine to support page widgets